 An Australian Business Number is required to register a business name, and this number must be used on any tax invoice issued by the business, and is also required to claim certain rebates.
-For further information about ABNs see the Register for an Australian Business Number page on the business.gov.au website.
+For further information about ABNs visit the Register for an Australian Business Number page on the business.gov.au website.

 However, registration of a business name does not give proprietary rights in the name itself.
 Whilst no-one else can register the same or similar business name, care should be taken to protect the name as a trade mark, to prevent others from using it as their own trading name.
-See the section on Intellectual property.
+Visit the section on Intellectual property.

 The law also protects consumers by requiring that certain services only be provided by qualified people.